-Take a 4-hour long Tour in our 4×4, experiencing the most important sites and the most beautiful and unique landscapes of the Wadi Rum Protected Area.
+Join us for a 4-hour long Tour by 4×4, experiencing the most important sights and the most beautiful and unique landscapes of the Wadi Rum desert under the guidance of true Bedouin guides born and raised inside the Wadi Rum Protected Area.

-Our starting point is the Wadi Rum Rest House (Google location here) in the Wadi Rum village which is located about 7 km from the Visitor Center.
+Our starting point is the Wadi Rum Rest House in the Wadi Rum Village which is located about 7 km from the Visitor Center and is reachable by normal car.

-After the tour we will drop you off back at the Wadi Rum Rest House.
+Finally, the next day, after breakfast, we will take you back to the Wadi Rum Rest House where our adventure started.

 The spring is at the top of a short scramble – head for the fig tree, located just 2km south-west of the village of Wadi Rum.
 The spring was named in honour of Lawrence’s evocative description in the Seven Pillars of Wisdom: ‘’In front of us a path, pale with use, zigzagged up the cliff-plinth…From between [the] trees, in hidden crannies of the rock, issued strange cries; the echoes, turned into music, of the voices of the Arabs watering camels at the springs which flowed out three hundred feet above ground’’.
 Although the pool itself is largely unprepossessing, being a stagnant puddle, the views across the desert are truly spectacular.